-Is it easy to trek without a guide?
+Is it easy to trek without a guide in Sapa?

 Yes, it’s really easy.
 We could easily find great spots and we bumped into someone at least once every hour.
 That way, we could easily ask for directions if necessary.
 On our way back, all we had to do is look for the large white hotel, which was our orientation point to get back.

-And is it safe to trek without a guide?
+And is it safe to trek without a guide in Sapa?

 Yep, nothing to worry about.
 Eventually, we started walking back around 3 pm (and we started at 9 am) so that we were sure we would be back before dark.
 We eventually got back in town at 5 pm.
 We definitely recommend keeping an eye on the time.
 Other than being in the dark, there is no reason to feel unsafe at all.

-Could you trek for more days without a guide?
+Could you trek in Sapa for more days without a guide?

 We are not sure because we just went for one day, but it seemed very doable.
 It shouldn’t be too hard to find a home stay to spent the night.
-On the way we also met local women who asked if we wanted to stay in their home stay, and you can always ask directions.
+On the way we also met local women who asked if we wanted to stay in her home stay, and you can always ask directions.
+I bet she would’ve just taken us if we had said yes.
 Also, if you are good in reading maps, you might be able locate a home stay you found beforehand.
-The paths in Sapa are easy to follow and we eventually ended up in one of the villages, and I bet they have a home stay where we could have stayed.
+The paths in Sapa are easy to follow and we eventually ended up in one of the villages, and I’m sure that if they have a home stay where we could have stayed there.

 You can get lost

 Of course, there is always the possibility of you absolutely not knowing where to go.
-Although it’s really fairly easy to find a nice route, what if you are just very unlucky?
-Maybe you’ll end up somewhere with the worst rice fields and don’t know how to get back.
+Although it’s really fairly easy to find a nice route, what if you are just very unlucky (or not very well oriented like me, I’m lucky to have Jeffrey)?
+Maybe you’ll end up somewhere with the worst rice fields (is that a thing?) and don’t know how to get back.
 Again, we really think it’s not that hard to find your way back, but it’s a possibility.

 When we went the other direction than all the other tourists, I was a bit afraid we were missing the good stuff.
 Of course, a guide know exactly where to take you.
 But, often the unbeaten path is the most beautiful and we think we have seen some of the best parts.